khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 faults as excessive hatred does, and can cause estrangement if the loved one lacks patience and fairness.

-309. If a man is dominated by a natural passion, then, however firm and sensible he is in other ways, he can be overcome if you attack this weak point.
+309. If a man is dominated by a natural passion, then however firm and sensible he is in other ways, he can be overcome if you attack this weak point.

-310. An over-suspicious mind learns to tell lies: since he often needs to excuse himself by lying, he is practised in it and finds it easy.
+310. An over-suspicious mind learns to tell lies.
+Since he often needs to excuse himself by lying, he is practised in it and finds it easy.

 311. The most impartial witness against a man who is given to sincerity is his face; it clouds over as soon as he tells a lie or is about to do so.

-312. The most implacable witness against a liar is his own tongue; it gets twisted and contradicts itself.
+312. The most implacable[^mean-implacable] witness against a liar is his own tongue; it gets twisted and contradicts itself.

 313. It is a greater catastrophe to have an unfaithful friend than to lose